radareorg/blog/content/posts/radare-0-10-0.md

 * Unaligned instructions are different than the invalid ones
 * MACH0 Crypto information is now accessible via SDB

 ElCapitan users will get a bit pissed of because they are no longer able to debug `/bin/ls`, because Apple's SIP will block debugging binaries found in system directories.
-The solution for this is to copy them into your home :P Also, default installation path has changed from /usr to /usr/local
+The solution for this is to copy them into your home :P Also, default installation path has changed from `/usr` to `/usr/local`.

 # Debugger

-This release was suposed to focus on the debugger, fixing many issues, and adding some new features, here there are some of them:
+This release was supposed to focus on the debugger, fixing many issues, and adding some new <s>bugs</s> features, like:

-* Support memory-access hardware breakpoints
+* Support for memory-access hardware breakpoints
 * Much better Windows 32 and 64bit debugger support
 * List opened handles and Windows using `dd`
-* Rarun2 supports pipe execves in std filedescriptors
+* Rarun2 supports pipe execves in std file descriptors
 * Remote debugging via IO plugins work a bit better now
-* 3 different backtrace algorithms and configurable at runtime
+* 3 different backtrace algorithms, configurable at runtime

 ![dbg](/images/webui.png)